 Letters of Recommendation can be sent through the dossier service Interfolio.
 If you would like to learn more about letters of recommendation FAQ, please see this page.
 Also, letters of recommendation are due the same day as the student’s application.

 Where can I find out more information about the general admissions requirements for UC-Berkeley in general?
-The UC-Berkeley Graduate Admissions webpage is a great resource, please see here for steps to apply.
-For more frequently asked questions, you can find information here.

 Who can answer my questions about the application and the admissions process, financial support, etc.?